harcuracy/Csc327_assignment/README.md

 # Csc327_assignment
-Web development with html  &amp; css
+Web development with html  & css only school assignment